faris-shi/quick-translator/README.md

 ## Introduction

 YOU DAO Translation is a popular translation tool for English learning beginner in China. it provides some useful functions such as `collins dictionary`, `usual phrases` and `related words`.
 However, I always need to open two tabs for both `Google Translation` and `YOU DAO Translation` to compare to them and get accurate and exact meanings of words.
-Meanwhile, it is why I do this job.
+Therefore, it is the reason why I do this job.